 To dilute or not to dilute?

 When I posted a picture of this on Instagram, a couple of people asked if they could dilute the entire tincture with water in advance and skip the step of diluting the mouthwash before every use.
 I’m not sure if mold will grow in a diluted form of this or not, so I’m giving it a try with just a small amount of my finished tincture.
 In the picture below, I combined about 1 part tincture to 10 parts water.
 I will keep you posted.

 07/09/17 update: The temptation to apply this directly from the diluted jar and not pour in a cup was too great and so I contaminated the mouthwash.
 A bit of mold formed, I’m embarrassed to admit (at least I’m honest).
 If you dilute it, be sure to keep a separate cup in the bathroom for use.
 I prefer to store it at full strength.
 It takes up less space when I bring it to work.

 - 1 glass jar

 - 1 cup vodka

 - 1 cinnamon stick, broken to fit your jar

-- Essential oil if desired (cinnamon, peppermint or tea tree oil would work well)
+- 8 to 10 drops essential oil if desired, such as cinnamon, peppermint or tea tree oil (optional)

-4. To use, combine about 1/4 teaspoon with 2 tablespoons of water, swirl around your mouth, gargle and spit out if desired 😉
+- To use, combine 1/4 teaspoon with 2 tablespoons of water, swirl around your mouth, gargle and spit out if desired.